sjpark1201/VID/README.md

 # Viral Illness Detector (VID)

-CLPS0950 Project II by Sean Park, Minchae Kim, and Wonjin Ko
+CLPS0950 Project II by Sean Park, Wonjin Ko, and Minchae Kim

 This project involves utilizing both Python and PsychoPy to create a Python-based Viral Illness Detector (VID).
 VID diagnoses the most likely viral illness a patient may possess based on a questionnaire that evaluate a patient's symptoms.
 This project involves the following